Ye Soo-jung: Early life and education

-Ye Soo-jung was born as Kim Soo-jeong on March 1955 in Jongno, Seoul, South Korea.
-Ye attended Susong Elementary School, Soongui Girls’ Middle School and High School.
+Ye Soo-jung was born as Kim Soo-jeong in March 1955 in Jongno, Seoul, South Korea.
+Ye attended Susong Elementary School, Soongui Girls' Middle School and High School.
 In 1973, she enrolled in Departement of German Literature of Korea National University of Arts.

 Career

 When studying from Korea National University of Arts with a degree in German Literature, She watched film The Godfather and extremely impressed by Marlon Brando's acting which made her want to try acting too.
-After that, Ye joined a theater class at the German Cultural Center Above the Theater and started acting secretly.Later she encounter works of German playwright Bertolt Brecht.
+After that, Ye joined a theater class at the German Cultural Center Above the Theater and started acting secretly.
+Later she encounter works of German playwright Bertolt Brecht.
 Knowing Brecht's words, "Theater is a space for civic enlightenment," Jung thought, "Oh, it's really wonderful to live here (theater) all my life."